Quds Force

 The Quds Force reports directly to the Supreme Leader of Iran, Ayatollah Khamenei.
-After Qassem Soleimani was killed, his deputy, Esmail Ghaani, replaced him.
+After Qasem Soleimani was assassinated in a U.S. drone strike, his deputy, Esmail Qaani, replaced him.
 The U.S. Secretary of State designated the Islamic Revolutionary Guard Corps and Quds Force as a Foreign Terrorist Organization (FTO) in 2019 based on the IRGC's "continued support to and engagement in terrorist activity around the world."
 This was the first time that the U.S. ever designated another government's department as a FTO.